Rafase282/My-FreeCodeCamp-Code/README.md

 All coded has been done up to the **Intermediate Front End Development Projects** One of them was moved to the basic front end, I have to finish that one.

 ## Wiki Status:
-I'm currently working on the **Zipline: Stylize Stories on Camper News**.
+I'm currently working on the **Zipline: Build a JavaScript Calculator**.

 # Completed:
 1. HTML5 and CSS